ppazos/testehr/README.md

  - scaleTemplates: optional argument, if provided it will use the provided template to create other templates with different template_id, and repeat the tests for that number of templates, scaleTemplates should be > 0.

+When using scaleTemplates > 1, the whole flow of creating EHRs, uploading the template, committing the COMPOSITIONs and executing the query, will be done for each of the 'scateTemplates' templates generated.

 ### Examples

 In the src/main/resources there are two folders with examples to run tests.
 One folder contains the Operational Templates and the other one correspondent AQL queries.
 When running a test, you need to use the OPT and query with the same name for the -template and -aql arguments mentioned above.